Links

 The organisation's Media Advisory Services equips clients with the information they need to make critical decisions about the direction of their business.

-MDIF is also partnering with a consortium of other media development organizations in the Protecting Independent Media for Effective Development (PRIMED) programme to support the provision of public interest media in Bangladesh, Ethiopia and Sierra Leone.
+MDIF is also partnering with a consortium of other media development organisations in the Protecting Independent Media for Effective Development (PRIMED) programme to support the provision of public interest media in Bangladesh, Ethiopia and Sierra Leone.

 Geographical priorities: Since its inception in 1996, MDIF has invested more than $240 million in 128 independent news businesses in 44 countries.
 MDIF only provides financing in countries that have been approved by their Board of Directors.
 On receiving an application from a news outlet in a country in which they have not worked, the Board will decide whether it is a country they can work in after analysing its media, legal and business environments.
 Global (Asia 40%, Europe 35%, Latin A 20%, Africa 5%)